Nepal Informationlearn more about nepal

 The fertile and humid south is heavily urbanized.
-By some measures, Hinduism is practised by a greater majority of people in Nepal than in any other country.
-The natural scenery, high mountains, unparalleled cultural heritage and numerous specialities have made Nepal a recognized destination in the world tourism record with a distinct image of its own.
+Hinduism is practised by a greater majority of people in Nepal, The natural scenery, high mountains, unparalleled cultural heritage and numerous specialities have made Nepal a recognized destination in the world tourism record with a distinct image of its own.

 However, the development of tourism is limited in number and within the certain areas of the country only.
 The new government has shown greater concerns about the real value of tourism and its role in contributing to economic growth, poverty alleviation, equity and overall tourism development in the country.

 Therefore, the government is placing a high priority on the tourism sector in its new economic development policy.
 As there is a favourable political situation in the country, the government is all geared towards an economic revolution in next 10 years for the up-liftmen of the masses.
 In this connection, the government of Nepal in consultation with Nepalese Tourism Industry, concerned organizations and experts decided to launch a national tourism campaign.

 Called Chomolungma (“goddess mother of the world”) in Tibet and Sagarmatha (“goddess of the sky”) in Nepal Mount Everest once went by the pedestrian name of Peak XV among Westerners.
 That was before surveyors established that it was the highest mountain on Earth, a fact that came as something of a surprise—Peak XV had seemed lost in the crowd of other formidable Himalayan peaks, many of which gave the illusion of greater height.